rishabmadhusudhan07/sensor-node/README.md

 **LDO instead of a buck-boost regulator.** An LDO offers a simpler design and lower quiescent current, though reduced usable battery voltage as the LiPo approaches the regulator’s dropout region.
 The RT9080-33GJ5 was selected for its approximately 2 µA quiescent current and 600 mA output rating.
 Did not use MCP1700 because of its 250 mA rating, insufficient margin for high current draw during WiFi transmission..

 **No onboard current-sense IC.** The system must measure sleep current in the microamps as well as much larger Wi-Fi transmission currents.
-Instead, test points are placed across a removable jumper.
+Instead of a dedicated IC, test points are placed across a removable jumper.
 The jumper can be replaced by a larger resistor for controlled sleep-current measurements or a low-value one for active-current measurements.
 An INA219 did not provide sufficient dynamic range for both measurements with a single shunt, while the INA228 drew too much current.

 **Adaptive sampling instead of a fixed interval.** The planned firmware will have  a rolling window of pressure measurements, estimate the rate of change, and adjust the next sampling interval.
 Faster changes, such as a cold front or wind shift, will mean more frequent sampling; stable conditions mean longer sleep intervals.